 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
-Now, onto today’s topic: how to touch and finger a woman.
+Today’s topic: how to touch and finger a woman.

 Now let’s jump right to eight crucial tips for anyone who wants to make someone with a vulva come with their hand.

 It’s really important to have clean, well-groomed hands when you’re touching someone with a vulva's genitals.
 Keep your fingernails trimmed and filed, to avoid scratching their sensitive skin.
 Don’t cut your nails right before hooking up; they’ll still be too rough and sharp to touch this person.
 You also want to make sure to wash your hands right before getting down to business, to protect your partner from getting an infection in this area.

 Spend plenty of time warming up before you move between your partner's legs (with their permission, of course).
 Make out with your partner, kiss their neck, and nibble on their ears.
 Caress your partner's butt, hips, and thighs.
 When you start to work your way down, rub your partner's crotch through their pants using your palm, or grind against your partner with your thigh or pelvis.
 Even after their pants are off, keep teasing your partner.
 Leave your partner's underwear on and trace a fingertip up and down their labia.
 You want your partner to be aching for skin-to-skin contact by the time you finally let them have it.
 For many people, teasing is the best part of the entire experience, so don’t skip over it in your haste to get to their clothes off!
 Just check in with your partner first and make sure teasing is something they'll enjoy.